Fitbit Charge 5 Review

 The Fitbit Charge 5 makes an important upgrade by adding a colour screen – something Fitbit should have brought to the Charge a long time ago.
 With an ECG sensor and more stress insights available, too, the Charge 5 is a much better mix of fitness and health tracker.
-It’s still lacking in some areas, notably when it comes to tracking exercise, while some key features aren’t yet live.
-Overall, though, it’s a solid tracker with room for improvement.
+While it’s lacking in some areas, notably when it comes to tracking exercise, it’s a solid wearable.

 - Vibrant colour display